yeataro/TD-SearchPalette/README.md

 Drag and drop the component anywhere on the network (recommended to be the root) and it will be installed automatically.

-If you turn on the "Auto Install at startup" parameter, this component will be installed each time the project is started.

 ![](img/pattle.png)

+Turn on the "Live" button to search in real time while typing (if you are performing, it will affect the performance a little bit)

 ![](img/par.png)

+If you turn on the "Auto Install at startup" parameter, this component will be installed each time the project is started.

 ---
 https://github.com/yeataro/TD-SearchPalette